List of Sex and the City characters: James

 James (James Goodwin) is a man Samantha meets while out by herself at a jazz club.
 She makes a conscious effort to not sleep with him until she gets to know him first.
 When they finally do have sex, she discovers that he is under-endowed to the point that she cannot enjoy herself (his fully erect penis is three inches long).
 She begins pulling it physically and cannot bring herself to tell him—until she is faced with the prospect of couples counseling.

 Maria Diega Reyes

 Maria Diega Reyes (Sônia Braga) is a Brazilian sensual artist that Samantha meets at a solo exhibit while admiring her work.
 Maria is immediately attracted to her, but since Samantha doesn't believe in relationships, they try to maintain a friendship.
 The chemistry proves to be too strong and it isn't too long before Samantha is introducing her lesbian lover to her stunned friends.
 At first, Samantha has a great time "getting an education" as Maria teaches her about lesbian sex and how to make an emotional connection while making love.
-Unfortunately, Samantha begins to grow uncomfortable when the relationship talk starts to replace the sexual activity and Maria is equally uncomfortable with Samantha's sexual history, and they separate.
+Samantha begins to grow uncomfortable when the relationship talk starts to replace the sexual activity and Maria is equally uncomfortable with Samantha's sexual history, and they separate.